justin2004/weblog/DRAFTS/troubleshooting/README.md

 Unlike in the F-16 world, I rarely see a corresponding transition in the software world.
 I would expect a tool/technique and access transition to take place in the software world but it doesn't.
-In the F-16 world, the lack of transition would be like watching the maintenance team get in the cockpit, look at the system caution and warning lights, and look at the few dozen analog gauges in an attempt to diagnose the problem using the pilot's monitoring tools.
+In the F-16 world, the lack of transition would be like watching the maintenance team get in the cockpit, look at the system caution and warning lights, and look at the few dozen analog gauges in an attempt to diagnose the problem using only the pilot's monitoring tools.

 When I was a consultant I would get called in when one of our clients had been in the troubleshooting phase for longer than they cared to be.
 And it never failed that they were using mostly monitoring tools/techniques to do their troubleshooting.